• Skip to primary navigation

 Waterproof Portable Bluetooth Speaker

 When you want to play music at the beach, a portable Bluetooth speaker offers better-quality sound than your phone.
-With a waterproof design and the ability to float, the Bose SoundLink Flex is made for beach days.
+With a waterproof design and the ability to float, the Bose SoundLink Flex is perfect for beach days.
 Also, you can pack it (and its charging cord) in this convenient travel case!

 Hair, Body & Beauty Beach Essentials

-The sunshine, salt water, sea breeze, heat, and humidity affect our hair, skin, and body.
+The sunshine, saltwater, sea breeze, heat, and humidity affect our hair, skin, and body.
 So, add these must-have hair, body, and beauty essentials to your beach bag!

 Hair Clips & Hair Ties